PacHashs/Clockwise/README.md

-# Clockwise.  a tiny, practical systems language
+# Clockwise — a tiny, practical systems language
 <p align="center">
 	<img src="assets/logo.svg" alt="Clockwise logo" width="420" />
 </p>
-Clockwise is a pragmatic, small systems language focused on readability, fast iteration, and practical interoperability.
-It targets a compact surface area so you can ship tiny, self-contained native binaries while leveraging the Go toolchain for compilation and cross-compilation.
+Thanks for dropping by!
+Clockwise is my “keep-it-small” systems language project.
+It stays intentionally tiny so you can read the whole stack in an afternoon, ship self-contained native binaries, and still piggyback on the Go toolchain for platform builds.

 The language is intentionally simple and predictable: a C-like syntax, first- class functions, and a small runtime implemented as plain Go helpers you can